CVE-2025-14132: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in pandikamal03 Category Dropdown List

 Technical Summary

-CVE-2025-14132 identifies a reflected Cross-Site Scripting (XSS) vulnerability in the Category Dropdown List plugin for WordPress, maintained by pandikamal03.
-The vulnerability exists in all versions up to and including 1.0 due to insufficient input sanitization and output escaping of the $_SERVER['PHP_SELF'] variable.
-This variable is commonly used to reference the current script's filename, but if not properly sanitized, it can be manipulated by attackers to inject malicious JavaScript code.
-When a user clicks on a crafted URL containing malicious payloads in the PHP_SELF parameter, the injected script executes in the context of the victim's browser, potentially allowing theft of session cookies, defacement, or redirection to malicious sites.
-The vulnerability is exploitable remotely without authentication but requires user interaction (clicking a malicious link).
-The CVSS 3.1 base score is 6.1, reflecting medium severity with network attack vector, low attack complexity, no privileges required, user interaction needed, and impacts on confidentiality and integrity but not availability.
-No patches or fixes are currently listed, and no known exploits have been reported in the wild, indicating the vulnerability is newly disclosed.
-The issue falls under CWE-79, which covers improper neutralization of input during web page generation, a common web application security flaw.
-The reflected nature of the XSS means the malicious payload is not stored on the server but reflected immediately in the HTTP response, making it suitable for phishing or targeted attacks.
-The vulnerability affects WordPress sites using this plugin, which is popular for enhancing category navigation in blogs and e-commerce sites.
-Attackers could leverage this to hijack user sessions, perform actions on behalf of users, or deliver malware.
+CVE-2025-14132 is a reflected Cross-Site Scripting (XSS) vulnerability identified in the Category Dropdown List plugin for WordPress, maintained by pandikamal03.
+The vulnerability exists in all versions up to and including 1.0 due to insufficient sanitization and output escaping of the $_SERVER['PHP_SELF'] variable during web page generation.
+This variable typically contains the filename of the currently executing script, and if not properly sanitized, can be manipulated by an attacker to inject malicious JavaScript code.
+When a user visits a crafted URL containing malicious payloads in the PHP_SELF variable, the injected script executes in the user's browser context, potentially leading to session hijacking, credential theft, or unauthorized actions performed on behalf of the user.
+The vulnerability is exploitable remotely without authentication, but requires user interaction in the form of clicking a malicious link.
+The CVSS v3.1 base score is 6.1, reflecting a medium severity with network attack vector, low attack complexity, no privileges required, user interaction needed, and a scope change.
+The impact affects confidentiality and integrity but not availability.
+No patches or fixes are currently linked, and no known exploits have been reported in the wild.
+The vulnerability falls under CWE-79, which covers improper neutralization of input during web page generation leading to XSS.
+Given the widespread use of WordPress and the plugin's presence in multiple sites, this vulnerability poses a moderate risk to web applications relying on this plugin.

 Potential Impact